adsantos/adsantos.github.io/_posts/2015-11-13-RightToLeft.markdown

 categories: jekyll update
 ---

-In the [apple documentation] to support right-to-left languages, it says right at the beginning:
+[Apple documentation] has a guide explaning how to support right-to-left languages in iOS apps.
+In the guide's first paragraph, the following is mentioned:

 ``
 If you use base internationalization and Auto Layout, most of the user interface will appear mirrored automatically for you.